online-payment-tamarin/online-payment-security/README.md

-# Security Assessment of Mobile Payment Systems
+# Modeling the Security of Online Payment Protocols

+This is the support source code for the `Modeling the Security of Online Payment Protocols` anonymous submission to IEEE S&P 2021.

 ### Prerequisites